-As in the decision G4 / 88, a board of appeal raised the question of whether an opposition could be freely assigned.
-For the Board of Appeal which made the referral, decision G4 / 88 did not apply to the case of a wholly-owned subsidiary's sale knowing that the opposition had been initiated by the parent company.
+As in the decision G4 / 88, a Board of Appeal asked the question whether an opposition could be freely assigned.
+For the Board of Appeal that made the referral, decision G4 / 88 did not apply to the case of a transfer of subsidiary owned to 100 % knowing that the opposition had been initiated by the parent company.

-For the Grand Chamber (point 2.1.1 of the reasons), the decision G4 / 88 did not rule that an opposition could be assigned.
-On the other hand, decision G3 / 97 (point 2.2 of this decision) did say that an assignment of an opposition was not free.
+For the Grand Chamber (point 2.1.1 of the reasons), the decision G4 / 88 did not rule on the fact that an opposition could be assigned.
+However, the decision G3 / 97 (point 2.2 of this decision) said that #8217; an assignment of #8217; an opposition was not free.

-It is clear that (point 2.1.2 of the grounds) the quality of a holder is the accessory of a patent.
-However, the holder and the opponent can not be treated in the same way, because the legal situations are different: the opposition is an action without title and is therefore not incidental to any entity.
+It is clear that (point 2.1.2 of the reasons) the quality of a holder is the accessory of a patent.
+However, the holder and the opponent cannot be treated in the same way, since the legal situations are different: the opposition is an untitled action and is therefore not the accessory of any entity.

-In G4 / 88, the Grand Chamber validated the transfer of the status of opponent when transmitting part of the economic activities of a company.
-Nevertheless, for the Grand Chamber, the notion of 'part of the economic activities of an undertaking' can not be equated with the sale of a subsidiary which has its own activities (point 2.2 of the reasons).
+In decision G4 / 88, the Grand Chamber validated the transfer of the quality of an opponent during the transfer of a part of the economic activities of a company.
+However, for the Grand Chamber, the concept of & #8220; part of the economic activities of & #8217; a business & #8221; cannot be assimilated to the sale of a subsidiary having its own activities (point 2.2 of the reasons).

-Consequently, the status of opponent can not be freely transmitted, even if the opposition is in the interest of one of its sold subsidiaries.
+Consequently, the quality of the opponent cannot be freely transmitted, even if the opposition would be in the interest of #8217; one of its divested subsidiaries.

 Section 74.2.
-Identity of the applicant concerning a claim on the ownership of an action
+Identity of the applicant concerning an action on the ownership of an action

-As you have understood, we did not know here whether the opposition could be sold and therefore we did not know who had the opportunity to introduce the action.
+As you understood, we did not know here if the opposition could be assigned and therefore we did not know who had the possibility of bringing the action.

-The Grand Chamber proposes a pragmatic approach: even if the pleadings should not normally contain conditions (point 3.2.1 of the grounds), it is possible, in order to avoid any legal uncertainty, to lodge the appeal in the name of the person concerned. more likely (subjective interpretation, therefore ...) and, in the alternative, on behalf of another person, according to another possible interpretation.
+The Grand Chamber proposes a pragmatic approach: even if the procedural documents should not normally include conditions (point 3.2.1 of the reasons), it is possible, to avoid any legal uncertainty, to file the appeal on behalf of the person more likely (subjective interpretation therefore ...) and in the alternative, on behalf of & #8217; another person, according to another possible interpretation.